 While they are free from care.”
 (544-655)

 Achilles remembers his parents, he thinks on them, unlike when he refused to respect Hector in Book 22.
 He feels pity for Priam as he lifts the old man gently from his knees.
 Pity!
 The emotion that cannot coexist with rage – one is expulsive of the other.[5]
 Achilles has turned.
 He will accept the ransom, the compensation in Book 24 that he outright refused in Book 9.
-He now nurtures the pity that he previously destroyed according to Apollo at the start of the chapter.
-These shifts in Achilles, like this ransoms that bookend the epic, set aright that which has gone awry throughout the poem.
+He now nurtures the pity which he previously destroyed according to Apollo's speech at the start of Book 24.
+These shifts in Achilles behavior, like the ransoms that bookend the epic, set aright that which has gone awry throughout the poem.
 As if to punctuate this shift, Achilles turns Hector’s insult to Achilles into a badge of honor for Priam: In Book 22, Hector said, “So this is Achilles.
 There was no way to persuade you.
 Your heart is a lump of iron” (22.395-7).
 Here, Achilles turns a brand of savagery into a badge of courage when he says to Priam, “You have a heart of iron.”

 [1] Homer.
 The Essential Homer: Selections from the Iliad and the Odyssey.
 Stanley Lombardo (trans., ed.).
 Hackett (2000).